mohamedlouay/ImageAnnotator-1/README.md

 $ pip install opencv-python
 $ pip install --upgrade tensorflow
 ```
-# The annotations file in src as well, it is called by the image generator script to get the smaller images
+## The annotations file in src as well, it is called by the image generator script to get the smaller images

-# The folder my_model in src contains the saved version of the model
+## The folder my_model in src contains the saved version of the model

-# Link to the folder img with the full data-set
+## Link to the folder img with the full data-set
 https://drive.google.com/file/d/1qRpNm1vzjofp2DKb-sDwAwpJqpEhUZge/view?usp=sharing

+## The code for the model in src/app.ipynb

+## The code for the image annotator in src/ImageAnnotator